Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Introduction

 \section{Introduction}

-Submodular maximization algorithms have played a critical role in advancing the field of artificial intelligence, particularly in the areas of machine learning (e.g., non-parametric learning~\cite{qian2019maximizing,kulesza2012determinantal,lawrence2002fast}, active learning~\cite{golovin2010adaptive,wei2015submodularity,golovin2011adaptive}, data summarization~\cite{balkanski2018non,mirzasoleiman2018streaming,mitrovic2018data,amanatidis2022fast}), computer vision (e.g., object detection~\cite{angelova2013efficient,zhu2014submodular}, image segmentation~\cite{kim2011distributed}), and natural language processing (e.g., text classification~\cite{lei2019discrete}, document summarization~\cite{lin2012learning,kulesza2012determinantal}).
+Submodular maximization algorithms have played a critical role in advancing the field of artificial intelligence, particularly in the areas of machine learning (e.g., non-parametric learning~\shortcite{qian2019maximizing,kulesza2012determinantal,lawrence2002fast}, active learning~\shortcite{golovin2010adaptive,wei2015submodularity,golovin2011adaptive}, data summarization~\shortcite{balkanski2018non,mirzasoleiman2018streaming,mitrovic2018data,amanatidis2022fast}), computer vision (e.g., object detection~\shortcite{angelova2013efficient,zhu2014submodular}, image segmentation~\shortcite{kim2011distributed}), and natural language processing (e.g., text classification~\shortcite{lei2019discrete}, document summarization~\shortcite{lin2012learning,kulesza2012determinantal}).
 As a result, submodular maximization has been widely studied under various constraints such as cardinality, knapsack, matroid, and $k$-system constraints.
-Many algorithms in this area adopt the greedy search strategy~(e.g., continuous greedy algorithms in \cite{calinescu2011maximizing}), but may have large \textit{query complexity} to achieve a good approximation ratio, where query complexity refers to the number of evaluations to the objective function.
-In practice, evaluating the objective function may be time-consuming~\cite{dueck2007non,das2008algorithms,kazemi2018scalable}, and this situation is further exacerbated by the proliferation of ``big data'', for which simply reducing query complexity is often insufficient to get efficient algorithms.
+Many algorithms in this area adopt the greedy search strategy~(e.g., continuous greedy algorithms in \shortcite{calinescu2011maximizing}), but may have large \textit{query complexity} to achieve a good approximation ratio, where query complexity refers to the number of evaluations to the objective function.
+In practice, evaluating the objective function may be time-consuming~\shortcite{dueck2007non,das2008algorithms,kazemi2018scalable}, and this situation is further exacerbated by the proliferation of ``big data'', for which simply reducing query complexity is often insufficient to get efficient algorithms.
 Thus, parallelization has received increased attention for submodular maximization.